immesys/bw2/doc/spec.md

 			0x20 : Access DoT
 			0x21 : Permission DoT
 			0xFF : no more objects
-		object length: 1 byte (omitted if type is 0xff) payload object:
+		object length: 2 bytes (omitted if type is 0xff) payload object:
 		4 bytes : object type
 			0.0.0.0 : no more objects